Updated: Jun 18

 From the end of the Second World War the British airline industry produced a series of brilliant entrepreneurs, from Freddie Laker to Richard Branson, who continually innovated the industry.
-An extract from our forthcoming book follows.
+An extract from — Britain's Airline Entrepreneurs.

 Freddie Laker – arguably the most innovative of all the independent airline bosses - was born in Canterbury, Kent in 1922.
 His mother named him Frederick Alfred Laker, giving him two first names which are both habitually abbreviated to Fred, or Freddie.
 For the rest of his life, Freddie, who was an only child, would cheerfully remind people that his mother thought him so good she named him twice.
 On the day of his birth the industry we now call the airline business had just begun.
 In 1919, Britain’s first scheduled air passenger service, using a single-engined biplane, had commenced from London to Paris.
 A handful of small, pioneering airlines would quickly germinate, and equally quickly run into financial difficulties.
 By 1927 virtually all of Britain’s airlines had been consolidated into a duopoly: Imperial Airways and British Airways, both of which would be merged in 1939 to become the state-owned British Overseas Airways Corporation (BOAC).
 Entrepreneurship, for the duration of the war, would be on hold.